 Effective communication regarding internal review is crucial for fine recipients and internal review applicants.
 The way that enforcement agencies communicate can improve a fine recipient’s access to justice, educate the community and demonstrate fairness.

 Clear, concise, and accurate information should be provided to applicants at all stages of the internal review process.
 At the pre-review stage, fine recipients should be informed of their right to internal review.
 Enforcement agency websites should not improperly prescribe the circumstances that will and will not be considered at internal review.
+Agencies should impartially consider all applications on their individual merits.

 It is also crucial applicants understand the reasons for an internal review decision and the options available to them.
 Well written outcome letters assist internal review applicants to understand why their application was rejected, the reason they received the fine and how to avoid similar fines in the future.

-To assist clear and consistent communication, some enforcement agencies have developed outcome letter templates for various application types and outcomes to guide the provision of information.
-The outcome letter templates include the outcome, the reasons for the outcome and the options available to the applicant.
-These templates require the decision maker to insert specific reasons for each application.
 Providing reasons to explain the outcome is particularly important when an application is confirmed, or an official warning is issued.
 The reasons should be tailored to the application and where practicable go beyond an outline of the offence and the elements of the offence.
 Refer to Template outcome letter section for a sample confirm letter template.

 Good practices observed